jonwrona/daggerheart-srd/adversaries/Petty Noble.md

 ***My Land, My Rules - Passive:*** All social actions made against the Noble on their land have disadvantage.

-***Guards, Seize Them! - Action:*** Once per scene, mark a Stress to summon 1d4 Bladed Guards, who appear at Far range to enforce the Noble’s will.
+***Guards, Seize Them! - Action:*** Once per scene, mark a Stress to summon 1d4 Bladed Guards, who appear at Far range to enforce the Noble's will.

 ***Exile - Action:*** Spend a Fear and target a PC.
-The Noble proclaims that the target and their allies are exiled from the noble’s territory.
-While exiled, the target and their allies have disadvantage during social situations within the Noble’s domain.
+The Noble proclaims that the target and their allies are exiled from the noble's territory.
+While exiled, the target and their allies have disadvantage during social situations within the Noble's domain.